rsegebre/dns_cache/README.rst

 =====

 - Add a basic test to show what the code does.
-- Add an SCONSTRUCT file to make compilation easier.
+- Fix SCONSTRUCT file to make compilation easier.